 I suspect my child has a disability – now what?

-Oftentimes parents are the first to notice their child is struggling in school or at home.
-Many, however, are unsure what to do.
-Central Rivers AEA, in conjunction with your local school district, can help.
-If you suspect your child has a disability and is attending a school, contacting the school is the first step.
-If your child is not attending a school, calling Central Rivers AEA at 319-273-8200 will be the first step.
+Often times, parents are the first to notice their child is struggling in school or at home, but are unsure what to do.
+Central Rivers AEA in conjunction with your local school district can help.
+If you suspect your child has a disability, and is attending a school, contacting the school is the first step.
+If your child is not attending a school, calling Central Rivers AEA will be the first step.
 This will start the process for determining if your child may be in need of special education services.

 Central Rivers AEA has staff specifically trained to assess concern areas and support you in helping your child grow, develop, and learn.
-Our agency also partners with other agencies within the community as part of the Iowa Early ACCESS system for helping families with young children from birth through age two.
+We partner with other agencies within the community as part of the Iowa Early Access system for helping families with young children from birth through age two.
 If you are concerned about your child’s progress in school or if you think your child has a disability, contacting the school or Central Rivers AEA will assist you in determining the supports your child needs.
 There are many supports the school and AEA can offer to assist your child.
 Visit with your teacher, school administrator or Central Rivers AEA about your concerns.

-Amy Knupp is the Executive Director of Special Education with Central Rivers Area Education Agency based out of Cedar Falls.
-She can be reached at firstname.lastname@example.org.
-Central Rivers AEA serves over 65,000 students.
-In addition, over 5,000 educators rely on Central Rivers AEA for services in special education, school technology, media and instructional/curriculum support.
-The agency’s service area reaches 18 counties and nearly 9,000 square miles.
+Amy Knupp is the Executive Director of Special Education with Central Rivers Area Education Agency.
+She can be reached at email@example.com.
+Central Rivers Area Education Agency serves nearly 65,000 students and 5,000 teachers in 18 counties of Iowa.